hyperspy/hyperspy/doc/user_guide/visualisation.rst

 To change the current coordinates, click on the pointer (which will be a line or a square depending on the dimensions of the data) and drag it around.
 It is also possible to move the pointer by using the numpad arrows **when numlock is on and the spectrum or navigator figure is selected**.
-When using the numpad arrows the PageUp and PageDown keys change the size of the step.
+When using the keyboard arrows the PageUp and PageDown keys change the stepsize.

 An extra cursor can be added by pressing the ``e`` key.
 Pressing ``e`` once more will disable the extra cursor:

 In matplotlib, left and right arrow keys are by default set to navigate the "zoom" history.
 To avoid the problem of changing zoom while navigating, Ctrl + arrows can be used instead.
+Navigating without using the modifier keys will be deprecated in version 2.0.

 To navigate navigation dimensions larger than 2, modifier keys can be used.
-Ctrl + Shift + left/right, Ctrl + Shift + up/down, Ctrl + Alt + left/right
+The defaults are Shift + left/right and Shift + up/down, (Alt + left/right and Alt + up/down)
-and Ctrl + Alt + up/down navigates dimensions 2,3,4,5 respectively.
-These
-do not work with the numpad.
+for navigating dimensions 2 and 3 (4 and 5) respectively.
+Modifier keys do not work with the numpad.

+Hotkeys and modifier keys for navigating the plot can be set in the ``hs.preferences.gui()``.
+Note that some combinations will not work for all platforms, as some systems reserve them for other purposes.
 .. _second_pointer.png:

 .. figure::  images/second_pointer.png